andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 How do we create this pattern?

 ## Creating this pattern directly
-In Active Record, a developer might create this query pattern by using `pluck()` to collect some ids in a list, then passing that list as an argument to another query.
+In Active Record, a developer might create this query pattern by using `pluck(:id)` to collect some ids in a list, then pass that list as an argument to another query.

-Here’s an example of that getting ids and assigning them to `author_ids`:
+Here’s an example of that:
 ```sql
 author_ids = Author.
   where("created_at >= ?", 1.year.ago).